MENA3100 – Characterization of Materials

-The following HSE courses must also be taken in the same semester or earlier than MENA3100:
+The following HSE course must also be taken in the same semester or earlier than MENA3100:

 Recommended previous knowledge

-The course extends over a full semester with 80 hours teaching (32 hours lectures, the rest is colloquia, demonstrations and laboratory work related to the compulsory project).
+The course extends over a full semester with 80 hours teaching (32 hours lectures, the rest is colloquia, demonstrations and laboratory.)

 Resit an examination